 - A key aim of EATS is to create a supportive, collaborative ‘safe space’ learning environment.
 On a daily ongoing basis, students benefit from support and feedback from the regular training team, visiting teachers and the other students.
 Student wellbeing is of great importance to the training team.

-- An informal meeting takes place once a term between each student and the Head and Assistant Head of Training.
-Students are also invited to meet with a second teacher of their choice around once a term.
+- Informal meetings between each student and the Head of Training and/or Assistant Head of Training take place in the first term and, thereafter at least annually.
 The student also has the support of an External Moderator.
 Students are encouraged to raise any questions and discuss any concerns as they arise.

-- As part of usual good practice with the aim of constantly improving training, feedback is sought from the students on their experiences of training and other aspects of the running of the school.
-This includes ad hoc feedback on an ongoing basis, and an annual opportunity for students to anonymously provide their comments and suggestions.
+- As part of usual good practice with the aim of constantly improving training, feedback is sought and welcomed from the students on their experiences of training and other aspects of the running of the school.

 - All students are required to become student members of STAT when they enrol on the course unless they do not wish to gain STAT certification (teaching qualification) at the end of their training.

-- Completion of at least 1600 hours of class time, plus projects completed in own time (one project per term)
+Certification is through the STAT Assessment Process.
+Students can be put forward for assessment following completion of at least 1600 hours of class time, plus projects completed in their own time (one project per term).

-- Reasonable ability to convey to another person(s), through both dialogue and hands-on work, an understanding of the principles of the Alexander Technique (use affects functioning, force of habit, inhibition, direction, primary control, end-gaining, means whereby, psychophysical unity)
+- Convey to another person(s), through combined dialogue and hands-on work, an understanding of the principles of the Alexander Technique (use affects functioning, force of habit, inhibition, direction, primary control, end-gaining, means whereby, psychophysical unity)

-- The ability to effect a positive change in the use of an individual with whom the student is working
+- Effect a positive change for the individual with whom they are working

-- An ability to tailor teaching to different individuals and settings (group versus one-to-one work; different individual learning styles), and to describe for different audiences the Alexander Technique and its benefits
+- Tailor their teaching to different individuals and settings (different individual learning styles and group versus one-to-one work), and to be able to describe for different audiences the Alexander Technique and its benefits

-- A clear commitment to own continuing professional development, with an expectation of ongoing positive change in own use and growing understanding of the Alexander Technique
+- A clear commitment to their own continuing professional development, with an expectation of ongoing positive change in their own use and deepening understanding of the Alexander Technique and its teaching

 - An understanding of, and undertaking to embrace and fully comply with, the Code of Professional Conduct and Professional Competence, Continuing Professional Development and other STAT policies.